Externalizing and Skill building

-Interventions in the skill-building family train youth to manage challenging social interactions and improve their internal emotional responses to social interactions.
+Interventions in the skill-building family (PDF, 2 pages) train youth to manage challenging social interactions and improve their internal emotional responses to social interactions.
 This type of skills training is intended to reduce the potential for conflict and externalizing behavior.
 Skill-building interventions may focus directly on interpersonal skills, social problem-solving, and conflict resolution skills.
 They may also focus on skills for managing emotional or executive responses to social situations, such as anger or impulsivity, that may inhibit positive social interactions.

 Skill-building interventions typically take place in school settings, and can be delivered by teachers, counselors, or others who work with youth to build skills, usually with a detailed curriculum or manual.
 Providers often model the skills for youth and then use role-playing, practice, and reinforcement to promote internalization of skills.

 Characteristics of skill-building interventions (121 studies contributed evidence):

 - Interventions lasted 15 weeks, on average.